fuhoi/project-euler/README.md

 Structure
 -
-Each solution is contained within its own folder labelled with problem-<problem id>
+Each solution is contained within its own folder labelled with the problem id